sebastianaldi17/maifavorite/README.md

 # Directory explanation

-- backend (deprecated): Golang REST API that serves chart data & favorite data
-- frontend (deprecated): Vue web app that displays chart & favorite data.
-Needs `backend` to be running.
-No longer maintained in favor of `supabase-frontend`
-- scrape-scores (deprecated): Scrape scores from your maimainet.
-No longer used because I removed the function to import your score into the site.
 - dbscripts: Contains SQL scripts that creates the tables required to store chart data.
 Will update if there are any schema updates.
 - populate-db: Node script that fetches chart data and stores it to a postgres